The Lambert toolkit is for universities and companies that wish to undertake collaborative research projects with each other.

-- guidance documents
+- guidance notes

-Benefits from ownership of IP
+Benefits from owning IP

 Where the results of a project enable the creation of a product with unique characteristics that is attractive to customers, ownership of the IP, or the exclusive right to use it, provides protection for the investment made in developing the product and taking it to market.